tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 that I tend to do strange things.

 I think most things do better when knowledge is shared.
-I run and write free software, I pay attention to media licensing, I read copyright law when I was in high school, and I started a
+I run and write free software, I post most of my work quite publicly, I pay attention to media licensing, I read copyright law when I was in high school, and I started a
 [Free Culture Foundation](http://freeculture.org) chapter in college.
 Naturally, I also care about open data.
 But that still doesn't quite explain it.